CodingNomads/articles/code-is-text/code-is-text.md

     else:
         print("nope, sorry. try again!")
 ```
+&nbsp;

-Make sure you type it out as-is, including the 4 spaces for **indentation**.
+Make sure you type the code exactly as you see it above, including the 4 spaces for **indentation**.
 You can also copy-paste the code from [this online resource](https://gist.github.com/martin-martin/d2f0bf7a6187a4e05d847b06e2bcee1d).
-Your text window should look like this, which is already the full code for your beginner python project:
+Your text window should look like this, which is already the full code for this Python project for beginners:

 ![Code In TextEdit Window](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs/guess_code.png?raw=true)

+### Save your code!

-Finally, let's save it and give it a name, then top it off with the python file extension `.py`.
+Finally, let's save your text file using the python file extension `.py`.

 Press <kbd>Cmd</kbd>+<kbd>s</kbd> or go to _File/Save_ and save it on your Desktop with the name `guess.py`:

 ![Finised Code in TextEdit Window](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs/finished_code.png?raw=true)

 And that's it for writing the code.
-You're done with building your first Python project.
-Next step is for your to run the code to play your game.
+You're done with building this simple Python project for beginners.

+Next step is to run the code and play your game.

-### Play the Game
+## Play the Game

 Well done so far! :) To play your game on your computer you need to run the Python file you just created.

+### Run your Python project file
-To do this on MacOS, open up your **Terminal**.
+To run your Python project on MacOS, open up your **Terminal**.
 Press <kbd>Cmd</kbd>+<kbd>Space</kbd> to open up Spotlight, and type _Terminal_, then press <kbd>Enter</kbd>:

 ![How to get to the Terminal](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs/get_to_terminal.png?raw=true)

+&nbsp;

 This will open up your Terminal, a tool that programmers use on a daily basis.
 If you join one of our courses, you will get to know your Terminal in much more detail, but for this beginner project you don't need to worry about it too much.
 Just type the following in there: